sttp/Specification/Sections/U-TLS.md

 struct {
-  byte[32] Nonce;         //A random number. int8 KeyID;             //Identifies this cipher. int8 ValidMinutes;      //The number of minutes this cipher is valid. int ValidSequence       //The lower bounds of the vaild sequence numbers.
+  byte[32] Nonce;         //A random number. int8 KeyID;             //Identifies this cipher. int8 ExpireMinutes;     //The number of minutes this cipher is valid. int ValidSequence       //The lower bounds of the vaild sequence numbers.
   CipherMode CipherMode;  //Indicate the cipher that will be used.
   HMACMode HMACMode       //Indicates the MAC that will be used.